A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: PragmEval

-Our goal is to compile a set of diverse discourse-related tasks.
-We restrict ourselves to classification either of sentences or sentence pairs.
-We only use publicly available datasets and tasks that are absent from other benchmarks (SentEval/GLUE).
-As opposed to Glue \cite{wang-etal-2018-glue}, we do not keep test labels hidden in order to allow faster experiments.
-The scores in the task are not meant to be compared to previous work, since we alter some datasets to yield more meaningful evaluations (we perform duplicate removal or class subsampling when mentioned).
+Our goal is to compile a set of diverse pragmatics-related tasks.
+We restrict ourselves to classification either of sentences or sentence pairs, and only use publicly available datasets that are absent from other well-established benchmarks (such as SentEval, GLUE, and SuperGLUE), in order to have complementary benchmarks.

-We first present the tasks, and then propose a rudimentary taxonomy of how they fit into conceptions of meaning as use.